 This distinctive fall species is widespread across Vermont, found almost exclusively on Goldenrod and Asters.

-Identification: Both males and females can be easily recognized by their dark wings held at out from the body.
+Identification: Both males and females can be recognized by their dark wings held at out from the body and pale, narrow facial fovae.
 Additionally features include small size and very distinct white hair bands on the abdomen (T2 – T5).

-Similar Species: Canadian Mining Bee (Andrena canadensis) is another small, goldenrod specalist with distinct hair bands, but it lacks the dark wings of the Cloudy-winged Mining Bee.
+Similar Species: Canadian Mining Bee (Andrena canadensis) is another small, goldenrod specialist with distinct hair bands, but it lacks the dark wings of the Cloudy-winged Mining Bee.

 Global Status: Not Ranked

 Vermont Status: Not Ranked